Test Detail

 One or an occasional low number is usually not medically significant.

-Answers to Patient Concerns & Frequently Asked Questions (FAQs) about Differential leukocyte Count
+Answers to Patient Concerns & Frequently Asked Questions (FAQs) about Differential Leukocyte Count

-Frequently Asked Questions about Differential leukocyte Count
+Frequently Asked Questions about Differential Leukocyte Count

-Q. What is the purpose of the Differential leukocyte Count test?
+Q. What is the purpose of the Differential Leukocyte Count test?

 Q. What happens if the DLC count is high?